Mental Health Facilities Deschutes County, OR

 Deschutes County Behavioral Health

-Deschutes County Behavioral Health is a mental health treatment center in Deschutes County, OR, located at 1128 Nw Harriman Street, 97701 zip code area.
-Deschutes County Behavioral Health provides outpatient treatment and telemedicine/telehealth.
-Deschutes County Behavioral Health offers trauma therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and young adults.
-Deschutes County Behavioral Health also supports clients referred from the court/judicial system, veterans and seniors or older adults.
-Additional services at Deschutes County Behavioral Health consist of supported housing, suicide prevention services and vocational rehabilitation services.
+Deschutes County Behavioral Health is a mental health treatment center in Deschutes County, OR, located at 51340 Highway 97 South, 97739 zip code area.
+Deschutes County Behavioral Health provides telemedicine/telehealth and outpatient treatment.
+Deschutes County Behavioral Health offers cognitive behavioral therapy, dialectical behavior therapy and activity therapy to adults, young adults and children / adolescents.
+Deschutes County Behavioral Health also supports people with PTSD, transitional age young adults and people with serious mental illness.
+Additional services at Deschutes County Behavioral Health consist of integrated primary care services, housing services and education services.

 Learn More